 Here’s our advice for how to survive trade show disasters and event emergencies with aplomb.

-Be calm and carry on.
+Keep calm and carry on.
 Really!

 Grace under fire becomes more than a pithy expression when you’re dealing with 2,000 gallons of water per minute pouring down onto your production facility.
 That’s what happened to Robert Young, Group Delphi’s Director of Operations, years ago.
 “Since the rupture occurred at 2am on a Sunday, no one noticed until we found a waterfall pouring from the loading dock,” he shares.

 A Disaster Recovery Team, all employees on deck, and a lot of floor squeegeeing later, operations were up and running again within the week.
 Exactly zero clients received their materials late.
 Your shoes might be ruined, but your clients will be happy.
 The key is making the decision to stay calm and work together as a team.
+Trade show disaster averted.

 Sometimes, outsourcing really works.
 Other times?
 It’s about as helpful as a hipster in a lumberjack beard when you really just need someone to chop wood.
 One of our sales reps recalls the time a client wanted to handle the graphics for a show directly—and promptly delivered them with a glaring spelling mistake, moments before a presentation.